 …and bathroom!

 If you’ve ever had the chance to visit Asia, I don’t have to tell you what this is.
 I won’t get into it here, but will say that we generally opt for the fibrous alternative on the left.
 I have learned recently, however, that parents in the States are now installing these as a “cloth diaper sprayer.”
 Call it what you will, but we all know what it’s really used for.
-If you live in the U.S., you can now buy and install one in your own home.
+If you live in the U.S., you can now buy one online and install it in your own home.
 If anything, it’ll make for an excellent conversation starter.

 And, the kitchen.
 This is what really sold me on the house.